divyaKh/CMPE255Project/Archive/paper.md

 Figure 7.3.2 shows the F1-score of the decison trees on the different preprocessed dataset

 ## 7.4 Random Forest
-Random Forest is a classification algorithm is combination of many decision trees.
-It is a better classifier than decision tree since it leverages the advantages of DT and overcomes its shortcomings.
-Therefore, the feature of Random forest model include simplicity and good accuracy.
+Random Forest is a classification algorithm that is a combination of many decision trees.
+It is a better classifier than a decision tree since it leverages the advantages of DT and overcomes its shortcomings.
+Therefore, the feature of the Random forest model includes simplicity and good accuracy.

-One of the best ways to analysis the performance of a Machine Learning model is studying it accuracy and F1 score.
-The accuracy and F1 score of Random Model as a classifier is computed and plotted for different preprocessing techniques.
-It is observed that both accuracy (Figure 6.4.1) and F1 score (Figure 6.4-.) given by Random Forest is better that most of the other model that the testing is performed.
-This can be infered from this that Random Forest predicts more accurate results here.
+One of the best ways to analyze the performance of a Machine Learning model is by studying its accuracy and F1 score.
+The accuracy and F1 score of the Random Model as a classifier is computed and plotted for different preprocessing techniques.
+It is observed that both accuracy (Figure 6.4.1) and F1 score (Figure 6.4-.) given by Random Forest are better than most of the other models that the testing is performed.
+This can be inferred from this that Random Forest predicts more accurate results here.

 ![Figure 7.4.1](images/Accuracy_plots/AccuracyRandom_Forest.png).
-Figure 6.4.1 shows the F1-score of the decison trees on the different preprocessed dataset
+Figure 7.4.1 hows the F1-score of the decision trees on the different preprocessed dataset

-It can be observed accuracy of RF is maximum for three preprocessing techniques i.e MinMax scaling with correlation, MinMax Scaling and Standard Scaling.
-It is lowest with PCA.
+It can be observed accuracy of RF is maximum for three preprocessing techniques i.e MinMax scaling with correlation, MinMax Scaling, and Standard Scaling.
+It is the lowest with PCA.

 ![Figure 7.4.2](images/F1scores_plots_all_models/F1_scoresRandom_Forest.png).
-Figure 6.4.2 shows the F1-score of the decison trees on the different preprocessed dataset
+Figure 7.4.2 shows the F1-score of the decision trees on the different preprocessed dataset

-It can be observed that with MinMax preprocessing technique, F1 of RF is maximum and with PCA, it is lowest.
+It can be observed that with MinMax preprocessing technique, F1 of RF is maximum, and with PCA, it is lowest.

 # 8. Comparisons